python/cpython/Doc/howto/sockets.rst

 reason to do otherwise.

 In return, you will get three lists.
 They have the sockets that are actually readable, writable and in error.
-Each of these lists is a subset (possbily empty) of the corresponding list you passed in.
+Each of these lists is a subset (possibly empty) of the corresponding list you passed in.
 And if you put a socket in more than one input list, it will only be (at most) in one output list.